SoheilaHatami/SoheilaHatami/README.md

 ### Hi everyone, it's ME 😁 👋

 <p align="justify">
-Passionate ✨ electrical engineer ✨, working and interested in power systems, automation, controls, and machine learning (especially deep learning and image processing).
+Passionate ✨ Electrical Engineer ✨, working and interested in power systems, automation, controls, and machine learning (especially deep learning and image processing).
 Possessing excellent interpersonal and communication abilities and a different range of technical skills, also open to learning new and amazing things 👀 💻.

 📚 **EDUCATION** </br>
  • MSc in Mechatronic Engineering 🤓 </br>